michaeljclark/glyb/README.md

 been generated, text renderering becomes extremely fast.

 glyphic includes an online multi-threaded MSDF renderer.
-This allows online MSDF atlas generation with any truetrype font.
+This allows online MSDF atlas generation with any truetype font.
 Rendering signed distance field font atlases from truetype contours online is typically prohibitive due to CPU requirements, however, when spread over 8 to 16 cores, the latency becomes acceptable for real-time use.